 Will You restrain Yourself at these things, O LORD?
 Will You keep silent and afflict us beyond measure?Isaiah 64:12(NASB)

 God is always faithful.
 His promises are sure and His mercies are new every morning, but His ways are not our ways and His timings rarely fit in with our hopeful expectations.
-The Lord is true to His word and His promises never fail, but things rarely happen the way that we expect them.
-The Lord is merciful and His Word is true, but His appointed time rarely take place at the moment we would like.
+The Lord is true to His Word and His promises never fail, but things rarely happen the way that we expect.
+The Lord is merciful and His Word is true, but His appointed times rarely take place at the moment we would like.

-Israel were God's chosen people and His adoptive son, but the nation had become increasingly petulant and disobedient, and a holy God is bound to punish sin and to discipline His people for their transgressions.
-But the prayer of this little remnant does not reflect despair, dejection and demoralisation.. but rather a spark of hope, that God will certainly hear and answer their cries for help.
+Israel were God's chosen people, but the nation had become increasingly petulant and disobedient, and a holy God is bound to punish sin and to discipline His people for their transgressions.
+But the prayer of this little remnant does not reflect despair, dejection, and demoralisation... but rather a spark of hope that God will certainly hear and answer their cries for help.

-God's promises to Israel will never fail, and those that love the Lord, trust His Word, obey His command and honour His name, will one day receive the reward that was promised to Abraham and His seed.
+God's promises to Israel will never fail and those that love the Lord, trust His Word, obey His commands, and honour His name, will one day receive the reward that was promised to Abraham and His seed.

-Like them, we too need to acknowledge the Lord's hand in all things, as we learn to wait patiently and trustingly, for His perfect plan to unfold and His perfect will to be carried out - in His perfect timing and His own, perfect way.
+Like them, we too need to acknowledge the Lord's hand in all things as we learn to wait patiently and trustingly for His perfect plan to unfold and His perfect will to be carried out - in His perfect timing and His perfect way.

 Heavenly Father, thank You for the example of Israel's faithful little remnant who continued to trust You in spite of all the suffering and pain they endured.
 Keep me from being discouraged by all that is happening in my life and the wider world, and may I continue to trust You in all things - knowing that Your plans and purposes are perfect and that Your promises are all 'yes' and 'amen' in Christ Jesus our Lord, in Whose name I pray, AMEN.